 Since the advent of digital signal processing there have been many attempts to automate the object-detection process but few if any have proved reliable; they give variable results and are not widely used.
 The primary problem is the variability of sonar data as a result of height above the target, direction of survey and so forth.
 Consequently, like many similar tasks, object identification is best performed with the human eye.
 New and better imaging techniques need therefore to be provided from which to make more accurate analysis, at least until automated object detection and classification becomes a reality.

-3D Sonar Alternative
+3D Sonar as Alternative to Multi-beam and Scanning Sonar

 Originally developed for the sub-sea construction industry to aid tasks such as well-head intervention and welding where semi-automated control systems need precise information about the immediate environment, updated in real time, 3D-sonar is a relatively new sonar implementation.
 Developed over the past ten years but only recently become commercially available, 3D-sonar, as the name implies, generates 3D images.
 Unlike conventional sonar such as multi-beam and scanning sonar, which can generate 3D images by scanning and combining data, usually as a post-process, true 3D-sonar creates 3D data instantaneously and in real time.
 A 3D-sonar image is created by simultaneously forming acoustic beams to fill a 3D volume, as opposed to a narrow fan of beams.
 In the case of the Coda Echoscope, one of the only commercially available 3D-sonar, over 16,000 beams are formed, each yielding a data point or voxel (3D pixel) with a position (X,Y,Z) and intensity (i).